cmunell/micro-util/README.md

 data sets constructed from the NLP annotated documents given by 1.

+For the purpose of 2, micro-util offers a 'ctx' scripting language for defining features, models, and their evaluations.

 ## Setup and build ##

 You can get the source code for the project by running